 Test your own knowledge

 If you went back to the classroom, how well do you think you would do?
 Could you answer some simple questions about geography, grammar, and math?
 We’ve designed a quiz to help you find out.
 It features questions that most 10-year-olds should be able to answer.
-But with the COVID-19 pandemic exacerbating the global learning crisis, many 10-year-olds are missing a critical literacy milestone to secure a better future.
+But with the pandemic exacerbating the global learning crisis, many 10-year-olds are missing a critical literacy milestone to secure a better future.
+Join us and do your part to ensure that every child can receive a quality education and secure a better future by adding your name to our petition.

 Hopefully, there are a few tips here that inspire you to take action.
 Every step counts, as we can only achieve these Sustainable Development Goals together!